whosonfirst/go-whosonfirst-libpostal/docs/index.md

 | `api_key` | [get yours here](https://mapzen.com/developers) |
 | `format` | keys |

-If you would prefer to return a simple dictionary with labels as keys and values as lists of possible strings you should append the `format=keys` parameter.
+If you would prefer to haves results returned instead as a simple dictionary with labels as keys and values as lists of possible strings you should append the `format=keys` parameter.

 ```
 curl -s -X GET 'https://libpostal.mapzen.com/parse?address=475+Sansome+St+San+Francisco+CA&format=keys' | python -mjson.tool